-Dr Grace Augustine is a Lecturer in the Department of Management at Cass Business School, City, University of London.
-Prior to joining Cass, Dr Augustine completed a PhD in Management & Organizations and Sociology (joint degree program) at Northwestern University's Kellogg School of Management and an MSc in Management Research at the University of Oxford Saïd Business School.
+Dr Grace Augustine is a Lecturer in the Department of Management at the Bayes Business School (formerly Cass).
+Prior to this role, Dr Augustine completed a PhD in Management & Organizations and Sociology (a joint degree programme) at Northwestern University's Kellogg School of Management and an MSc in Management Research at the University of Oxford's Saïd Business School.

-At Cass, Dr Augustine teaches the Corporate Social Responsibility class to undergraduate students, and also works as part of a team to deliver the core Critical Thinking and Introduction to Management courses.
+Dr Augustine teaches the Business in Society and Corporate Social Responsibility classes to undergraduate students, and also works as part of a team to deliver the core Critical Thinking and Introduction to Management courses.

 - PhD, Management & Organizations and Sociology (dual degree), Northwestern University, Kellogg School of Management, United States, 2019